AikyamLab/hallucinogen/README.md

-# HALLUCINOGEN: A Benchmark for Evaluating Object Hallucination in Large Visual-Language Models
+# Hallucinogen: A Benchmark for Evaluating Object Hallucination in Large Visual-Language Models

 **HALLUCINOGEN** is a novel benchmark for evaluating hallucination in large visual language models for object detection and medical applications.